tshi13/Do-It/doc/code review/core_review_report.md

 Fortunately, all tests passed.
 Due to the time constraint, I did not add tests for tasks routes and group routes.
 They should definitely be added to validate the robustness of our server code in the future.

+Taiming code review:
+Design: Our code follows our UML diagram design and is divided into different folders with different functionality.
+Moreover, we follow a good OOP design where all core functionality is divided into their respective DAO objects (chatDAO, groupDAO, taskDAO, userDAO).
+This makes our code more maintainable and we can easily make changes to the structure of our database by only modifying a very small number of core files.

+Complexity: For frontend files, everything is separated into separated small components, which make it easier to understand, maintain, and update.
+Our backend is also organized into separate Route files which makes it a lot easier to navigate.

+Tests: We currently do not have automated tests for our code.
+However, we have done rigorous testing for our backend APIs before they were pushed to production.

+Naming: Yes, filenames, classes, and important variables have clear naming, as well as supporting comments for complex procedures.

+Comments: We have good comments for non-intuitive code, such as how to use our backend APIs, and other complex situations, e.g. Chat integration, calling specific APIs to fetch/post data.

+Style: Yes, code is well formatted, with no unused commented out code/ unused imports.

+Documentation: Yes, we have good documentation on how to install and step by step instructions on how to use our application in the README.

+Updates:
+- Deprecate and remove UseClient.js
+- Remove useFBLoginScript.js
+- Remove Footer.js
+- Remove all unused lines of code/ unused imports from all files
+- Refactored all cron operations from index.js backend into separate cronScheduler.js file